 There are thousands of job vacancies on many job boards and with recruitment agencies, these days and many companies have lots of job openings every day.
 Some figures suggest an average of 250 applications for every position and each application has letters and CVs for employers to take a look at and make a decision on.
 If you think that they are spending minutes for applicants letters then you are mistaken.
 You have only 20-30 seconds in a good scenario, and no more than 7 seconds in most cases.

 You have to write a good covering letter.

 Your letter has to shine in the crowd

-Writing a cover letter that is noticeable may require expertise, however you can create yours without help from the professionals.
-Check out the examples that are made by people who are called CV writing experts and read the tips etc. There are many sites online specializing on this subject, visit them and start using their templates.
+Writing a cover letter that is noticeable may require expertise, however, you can create yours without help from the professionals.
+Check out the examples that are made by people who are called CV writing experts and read the tips etc. There are many sites online specializing in this subject, visit them and start using their templates.